-Martin, a Democrat, was the representative for Indiana's 11th congressional district from 1893 to 1895.
+Martin was the representative for Indiana’s 11th congressional district and was a Democrat.
+He served from 1893 to 1895.

 From Dec 1889 to Mar 1895, Martin missed 231 of 1,263 roll call votes, which is 18.3%.
 This is better than the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.